-BackgroundAfter winter break concluded, I began my final semester at Stony Brook University.
-I did not create any personal projects at this time, as I was focused on my academic studies.
-However, I was constantly thinking of what I wanted my next project to be when I had more time in the summer.
-Being an avid baseball fan, I had always wanted to create baseball-themed projects.
-Specifically, I wanted to create a baseball game.
-I knew I didn't have the ability to make a real baseball game, like MLB The Show, so I took everything I learned from my class and my previous projects and created what I consider my first project, a baseball simulator.
+BackgroundBeing a huge baseball fan, I always wanted to create baseball-themed projects.
+I knew I couldn't create an actual baseball game like MLB The Show, but I figured I could simulate a baseball game using statsitics.
+I decided I would try to accomplish this for my next project.
 ConceptI knew what I wanted to get out of this project.
 I had many reasons for wanting to create this, but among them was a way to "watch" games whenever I wanted.
 At the time, I was learning how to keep an official scorecard of games, and I wanted to be able to practice whenever I wanted.
 In order to accomplish this, I would need to give myself as full of an experience as I could.
 Therefore, I would need a transcript to tell me what was happening in the game, a scoreboard to confirm the number of runs and hits, and a lineup card.
 Aside from that, I wanted to add a way to keep track of runners visually.
 I drew a rough sketch of where I wanted everything to go, and then I began creating.
 ProcessI knew that before a game could be played, I would need some sort of database to store information about the team, such as its players' names, numbers, stats, etc. I also knew that I would need at least two teams to play the game.
 I created a file that contained three classes.
 The Player class served as the parent to the Batter and Pitcher classes, and I would use these classes to create my rosters.
 I went to my favorite website, BaseballReference.com, and got the rosters of my two favorite teams: the New York Mets and the Seattle Mariners.
 I created a Player instance of each member of the starting lineup as well as their ace starter, set-up man, and closer.
 I had aspirations of making this as realistic as possible, so that if a good team played a bad team, then the good team had a better chance of winning.
 Therefore, I decided that I would need to incorporate the players' real stats into their instances.
 Once again, I went to BaseballReference and took stats such as Strikeout Rate, Walk Rate, Batting Average on Balls In Play, and Slugging, as well as the pitchers' counterparts.
 For each player, I took the average of each stat over the player's last few years and used it to create each player as faithfully as possible.
 I stored each team's batters and pitchers in a list and combined the lists to create the team roster.
 After importing that to my main file, I was ready to start working on the simulation.
 A common process in the creation of my projects was that the graphics side of production went smoothly, but the logic of the program took much longer.
 I started out by drawing the scoreboard's outline and filling it with the teams' names and 0's in the R-H-E column.
 I created variables and Turtles to keep track of team total stats and update them as the game progressed, as well as one to update each team's inning's run box.
 Since these required the game to be in progress to take effect, I would bring everything together when the logic of the simulation was completed.
 The user needs to know which players are on their team, so I added lineup cards to the sides of the window.
 While knowing which players are on the team is important, I wanted the user to be able to see which players were actively participating in the current at-bat, much like real scoreboards at stadiums.
 I added a little indicator next to the name of the active batter and pitcher, which moves as the active players change (though apparently I never got around to adding this to the pitchers.
 As previously mentioned, I will not update projects for documentation purposes).
 It was at this point that I decided to work on the game's logic, which I attempted to structure as reasonably as possible.
 I didn't want the game to go pitch by pitch, as that would take too long.
 Instead, I decided to do one plate appearance at a time.
 A plate appearance begins when the transcript says that the pitcher is pitching to the batter.
 After this point, the program calls a series of functions to determine the result of the plate appearance.
 The flow of logic goes as follows:

 At each stage of the above process, a function is called with the batter's and pitcher's stats to determine whether the answer to the question is yes or no. Once a plate result has been reached, the transcript will update to inform the user of the plate result and the program will update all respective variables and graphics.
 After this step, the next batter steps up to the plate and the process repeats until the final out of the game is recorded, the home team walks it off, or the game ends in a tie.
 The final feature to add was the scorebug, and this was the most difficult part of the simulator.
 Keeping track of which bases were occupied and coloring them properly was simple, but getting the outs counter and half-inning marker to work was a nightmare.
 My first attempt involved using Turtles to draw the shapes, but getting them in the right positions at the right times was a challenge.
 There was some sort of conflict between objects that caused them to disappear at times.
 After some time was spent tinkering with them, I realized that I could accomplish the same task by simply writing a dot and hyphen with a Turtle.
 After I figured that out, everything else went smoothly.
 I was able to connect all the graphics to the logic, and from there all that was left was some quality-of-life improvements.
 I added a loading screen to make the simulation feel more genuine and a speed selector in case people wanted to speed through the game.
 After adjusting some colors and positioning, I finished with a product I was extremely proud of.
 ReflectionThere are, of course, some things I would fix or improve upon, and I do plan on making an updated version in the future.
 The most apparent improvement would be to add more teams and a team selection feature, as well as expanded rosters.
 I would also like to make this more of a game by allowing the user to control parts of the simulation.
 This would include actions such as setting lineups, pinch-hitting/running, bullpen management, and hitting and pitching strategy, essentially turning the user into a manager.
 In addition, better graphics are also a point of improvement, not only statically but also dynamically.
 I would like to re-design the scorebug to show pitches being thrown, batters swinging, and runners moving around the bases.
 I would also like to include more graphics, animations, and sound effects.
 In terms of the code, I'm very happy with the way I organized everything.
 I had a lot of variables and Turtles, and I kept them structured in a way that allowed me to find whatever I needed very quickly.
 I also did a much better job of naming my variables more clearly.
 My usage of comments was still severely lacking, but it does show some progress compared to the previous projects I made. |